zacwong2151/tp/docs/DeveloperGuide.md

 Lastly, `SkillNameContainsKeywordsPredicate` implements the interface `Predicate`, and implements the following operation:

-* `SkillNameContainsKeywordsPredicate#test` — Checks if any `skill` or `name` matches the user input.
+* `SkillNameContainsKeywordsPredicate#test` — Checks if the volunteer's skills or name matches the user input.

 Given below is an example usage scenario and how the vfind command behaves at each step.

 Step 1.
 The user launches the application.
-The user executes `vfind n/Alex` command to find any volunteers named 'Alex' in the volunteer list.
-The `vfind` command calls `LogicManager#execute`, which attempts to execute the command.
+The user executes the `vfind n/Alex s/chef` command to find any volunteers named 'Alex' with the skill 'chef' in the volunteer list.
+The `vfind` command calls `LogicManager#execute()`, which attempts to execute the command.

 Step 2.
-This creates a `VolunteerFindCommandParser` object, which processes the user input's arguments, namely 'Alex'.
-This creates a `VolunteerFindCommand` object, with its predicate encapsulating a list of `names` and a list of `skills`.
+This calls `IVolunteerParser#parseCommand()`, which creates a `VolunteerFindCommandParser` object.
+It processes the user input's arguments, namely 'n/Alex' and 's/chef', and returns a `VolunteerFindCommand` object with its predicate encapsulating a list of `names` and a list of `skills`.

+Step 3.
+The `VolunteerFindCommand#execute()` method is called, and the filtered volunteer list is updated to display all volunteers named 'Alex' with the skill 'chef'.

+The following sequence diagram shows how the vfind operation works:

 ### \[Proposed\] Data archiving